Flopag/Notes/MASTER 1/Web And Text/Slide_notes/Contextual_embeddings.md

 WordPiece embeddings : The tokenisation of this model is made word by word.
 That permit ease of asian languages

-Positional embedding : permit to get relative position using $sin$ and $cos$ .
-We need to get relative position because absolute position can be too big to maintain for big sentences
+Positional embedding : permit to encode position using $sin$ and $cos$.
+This is useful in transformers because transformers process inputs in parallel, so, it do not have naturally the position of the word

 The input of the transformer is a combination of WordPiece and Positional embedding